 Whereas the Wrap method typically poses no risk to a simple solid sculpture, the scenario changes when a figure has elements that are either small or intricate or applied, either during the firing process or with an adhesive.
 In addition to the risk of damage by impact (being dropped or something being dropped onto) there’s now the added risk of “pressure damage.”
 The more surface area that comes into contact with delicate sculpture elements, the greater the risk of such damage.
 Wrapping (with anything) greatly increases the surface area contact potential and especially when the piece is being unwrapped by someone who has no idea what’s exactly where….and may unwittingly apply pressure in the worst possible places simply by holding it.
 There’s also the risk of the wrapper himself accidentally pressing a bit too hard on the wrong spot.
 It’s much safer for the figure to be surrounded by small lightweight objects that will hold it in place without exerting a degree of pressure that could snap or break delicate components.

-The standard choice for packing material is styrofoam peanuts.
+The standard choice for packing material is Styrofoam peanuts.
 In the past, some studios used excelsior (spaghetti-like softwood shavings) for this purpose but it’s not ideal; the long thin strands can very easily become entangled in delicate decorations.
-The Cybis porcelain studio used a special granular styrofoam…think “couscous” but made of styrofoam instead.
+The Cybis porcelain studio used a special granular product…think “couscous” but made of polystyrene instead.
 This was great stuff that posed no risk to even the most complex of decorations, with only one drawback: Its static charge and feather weight meant it was incredibly messy to deal with.
-It is not manufactured anymore; the closest modern approximation is the tiny styrofoam beads used in some pillows and small stuffed toys.
+It is not manufactured anymore; the closest modern approximation is the tiny beads used in some pillows and small stuffed toys.
 This product can be found in craft stores such as Michael’s, A.C.
 Moore, JoAnn, etc. although the bags are pricey and not very large.